 This scenario was repeated an untold number of times in my fifteen years as a firefighter.
 Many calls I responded to ended in tragedy; a few of them hit very close to home.
 What separates the volunteer fire service from any other volunteer organizations isn’t the time and dedication that goes into volunteering, it’s volunteering to run straight into the belly of your communities’ most dire moments, it’s very physically taxing.
 Also, in a moment your life can be changed forever.
 The difference is one requires you to sacrifice your time, whilst the other may require you to sacrifice your living, your family and even your life.

 For some of us, however, something else happens.
 As one might well imagine, the things that one encounters as a firefighter takes a significant mental toll.
 Seeing things that no human should ever have to see, takes a physical toll by virtue of doing all you can to mitigate the suffering.
 But many, myself included have and are experiencing a slow accumulation of a different form of exhaustion; A mental stress produced exhaustion.

 This mental exhaustion is a by-product of each and every critical incident – at least that’s how I experienced it.
 Known as critical incident stress check the link for definition – it was slowly poisoning my mental health, first numbing the mind and body for a week or so, then dissipating until the next tragic scene.

 For signs and symptoms of Critical Incident Stress check here: Signs and symptoms of Critical Incident Stress

-Looking back now, I never caught on that, even though I seemingly was over the last call and the call before that, these critical incidents were leaving a poisonous residue in their wake.
+Looking back now, I never caught on that, even though I seemingly was over the last call and the call before that; these critical incidents were leaving a poisonous residue in their wake.
 Not only was there remanence of all the things I had witnessed, but it also turns out that these bits were far from benign.
-In fact, it’s effects are what I call the mental carbon monoxide.
-Carbon Monoxide is odourless, tasteless and slowly accumulates in the body and can have tragic consequences if gone undetected.
+In fact, its effects are what I call the mental carbon monoxide.
+Carbon Monoxide is odourless, tasteless and slowly accumulates in the body.
+It can have tragic consequences if gone undetected.